 Cash Patronage Dividends

 This is the easy one.
 The co-op cuts you a check or deposits money directly into your account.
-Simple, straightforward, and immediately spendable on whatever your heart desires (or your bills require).
+Simple, straightforward, and immediately spendable.

 Qualified Written Notices of Allocation